-- (a) pursuant to the Servicing Agreement the Servicer has undertaken to (on behalf of the Reporting Entity): - (vi) disclose without delay any material changes from Servicer's prior underwriting policies and servicing collection procedures, to the extent required under Article 20(10) of the Securitisation Regulation and the Transaction SA UK 2020-2 Documents.
+(g) disclose without delay any material changes from the Servicer's prior underwriting policies and servicing collection procedures to the extent required under Article 20(10) of the UK Securitisation Regulation and the Transaction SA UK 2021-2 Documents.

 Although somewhat confusingly drafted, the EBA Guidelines make clear that the part of the criterion referring to changes from prior underwriting is a future event criterion.
 It applies changes in underwriting criteria that occur post-closing.
 In other words, it cannot be either met or failed at the outset of the transaction.
 But if, at a later stage, it is not met, then the Originator will need to inform ESMA and the STS status of the securitisation will be lost.